Your weed dispensary may be illegal – here’s how to tell

 Was tax added to your bill?

-New York’s cannabis law requires a 13 percent excise tax to be tacked onto all purchases.
-This is in addition to any local taxes that may be imposed.
+The majority of legal states require excise and local taxes to be paid when shopping for pot.
 While some retailers may opt to price their products all-in, the exact amount of tax should be outlined on your receipt.
 Don’t see any tax added—or didn’t get a receipt at all?
 That’s a telltale sign you’re in an unregulated shop.

 While most people are accustomed to buying cannabis from the legacy market, legalization promises a safer alternative.
 For people wanting to purchase products that are tested and in child-safe packaging, licensed dispensaries are the way to go.
 It may be tricky telling one from the other, but this guide should provide some hints on whether the store you’re in is bona fide.